MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/get-started-with-cross-play-games.md

 ### Catalog Configuration

-For an XDK+UWP game, catalog configuration needs to be setup twice: once in XDP for your XDK, and also in Partner Center for your UWP.
+For an XDK+UWP game, catalog configuration needs to be set up in Partner Center.

-For the XDP configuration, this is exactly the same as a normal XDK product.
-For the Partner Center configuration, more detailed steps can be found [here](https://dev.windows.com/en-us/publish).
+For this Partner Center configuration, see the detailed steps in the UWP documentation, in <a href="https://dev.windows.com/en-us/publish" target="_blank">Publish Windows apps and games &#11008;</a>.

 <table>
   <tr>
     <td>
       For UWP-only games, only a limited set of catalog configuration needs to be set up.
-      In particular, Marketing Info should be filled out for UWP-only games, as service configuration consumes the strings entered here for any XDP configure Xbox Live game.
+      In particular, Marketing Info should be filled out for UWP-only games, as service configuration consumes the strings entered here for any Partner Center-configured Xbox Live game.
       Additionally, availabilities should be setup with “not available” to ensure that the game will never appear in the Xbox One catalog if/when the catalog info for the game gets published.
     </td>
   </tr>